 COVID-19 Resources for Law Enforcement, Fire Service, and EMS

 Police: The National Police Foundation is compiling the most relevant and authoritative guidance for police and law enforcement agencies on COVID-19.
 They have also launched the Law Enforcement COVID-19 Personnel Impact & PPE Survey and Dashboard, which are intended for participation by police and law enforcement agencies nationwide.

-Fire & EMS: The International Association of Fire Chiefs (IAFC) have compiled critical resources and guidance to aid fire and EMS agencies in preparing for and responding to occurrences of COVID-19.
-Additionally, the IAFC is collecting regular reports on COVID-19 impact from fire and EMS departments, and provide real-time analysis on impact.
+Fire & EMS: The International Association of Fire Chiefs (IAFC) has compiled critical resources and guidance to aid fire and EMS agencies in preparing for and responding to occurrences of COVID-19.
+Additionally, the IAFC is collecting regular reports on COVID-19 impact from fire and EMS departments and providing real-time analysis on impact.

 - Fire & EMS Personnel Impact Dashboard and Questionnaire

 - Fire & EMS PPE Needs Dashboard and Questionnaire

 Expanded Access to HIFLD Licensed Data Now Available

 As Emergency Management and Homeland Security Mission Partners respond to the COVID-19 outbreak, all applicable licensed datasets have been released to local, tribal, and territorial users with COVID-19 operational needs.
 This expanded access covers these additional data products:

 Access the Esri COVID-19 GIS Hub